jph00/TxtToSql/README.md

 	2011060136,NAADS CKW M E Baseline,Person-022015,Person-026628,Kasese,1.46556,29.94113,10/30/11 12:42,SMD-00...
 	2011060136,NAADS CKW M E Baseline,Person-022015,Person-026628,Kasese,1.46556,29.94113,10/30/11 12:42,SMD-00...

-You may want to put this table into a database ('SQL mode'), or simple understand exactly how the fields are formatted and what they contain ('Summarize mode').
+You may want to put this table into a database ('SQL mode'), or simply understand exactly how the fields are formatted and what they contain ('Summarize mode').
 See the following sections for more information and sample output.

 ### SQL Mode